guxtavobandeira/atividade_III_bancopaises/README.md

 CÓDIGO:

-select count(regiao) as total_regioes
+select regiao, count(regiao) as total_regioes_canada

 from tabela_paises

-where pais='Canadá'
+where pais='Canada'

-group by pais
+group by regiao

 FOTO: